 Visits & access

-At the moment, parents and guardians are not allowed to enter the setting, only to drop-off and collect their children.
+At the moment, parents and carers are not allowed to enter the setting, only to drop-off and collect their children.
+Visits from parents considering taking up places at Polstead are still welcomed but unfortunately tours will be conducted by staff with parents outside the building looking in through the windows.

 Due to the restricted access to the setting and controlled drop-offs and pick-ups, any communication will have to be done via email and phone.
 For example, when your child has had a good day we will 'give you a thumbs up' at pick-up.
 If there is anything we need to talk to you about we will email you and arrange a phone call chat if necessary, i.e. in case of accident, behavioural issues, settling-in, etc.